microsoft/azure-devops-extension-tasks/overview.md

 ## How to use

 After installing the extension, you can add one (or more) of the tasks to [your pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/?WT.mc_id=DOP-MVP-5001511&view=azure-devops).
-You can find an [example YAML pipeline in the form of the pipeline which peblished this extension](https://github.com/microsoft/azure-devops-extension-tasks/blob/main/azure-pipelines.yml).
+You can find an [example YAML pipeline in the form of the pipeline which publishes this extension](https://github.com/microsoft/azure-devops-extension-tasks/blob/main/azure-pipelines.yml).

 ![add-task](add-task.png)